 - The Phantom Menace ran into criticism for various Fantasy Counterpart Cultures which some critics felt were a bit too "counterpart" for their liking — for instance, the Nemiodians all speak like Japanese corporate executives (lampooned by Rifftrax, who had Gunray offer "hot and sour soup while you wait for noodle!" to Darth Sidious), Jar Jar was seen by some as a caricature of West Indians, and Watto was seen as a greedy space Jew.
 His enormous nose and small metal quasi-yarmulka did not help.
 Lucas denied everything and blamed the internet.

 - In-Universe example with Tropic Thunder.
 One of the actor characters, Kirk Lazarus, who is an expy of Heath Ledger, was cast the role of Sergeant Osiris.
-Because of this, he had to undergo extensive surgeries to appear as African American and adopt an accent similar to Ebonics to sell the effect, which led to the only other major African American character in the film, rapper Alpa Chino, to criticize him frequently for the action, as well as a news report noting the controversy.
+Because of this, he had to undergo extensive surgeries to appear as African American and adopt an accent similar to Ebonics to sell the effect, which led to the only other major African American character in the film, rapper Alpa Chino, criticizing him frequently for the action, as well as a news report noting the controversy.
 What makes this absurd is that Alpa himself is a stereotypical character, and even gets slapped by Kirk for taking it for granted that he (Alpa) has N-Word Privileges.